About Monty Roberts

 On June 4, 2011 the California Air Force Association (CAFA) awarded Monty the Special Consideration Award for his support to veterans.
 This award is given each year at the CAFA State Convention to individuals providing support to military members and their families within the State of California.
 This is a very high honor and recognized Roberts’ outstanding efforts in helping veterans recover from their combat related deployments.

 In 2012, Queen Elizabeth II became Patron of Monty’s non-profit 501c3 organization, Join-Up International.
 Her Majesty also honored nine individuals from several different countries for their contribution in supporting Monty’s mission to leave the world a better place by taking violence out of the lives of horses and people.
-This same year, Monty and Pat were invited as guests to Windsor Castle, where Monty participated in The Queen’s 60th Jubilee celebration parade, riding a horse from his Willing Partners Program, Hawk, owned by Neil McLean.
+This same year, Monty and Pat were invited as guests to Windsor Castle, where Monty participated in The Queen’s 60th Jubilee celebration parade.

 The following year, 2013, Australian champion Thoroughbred Trainer, Gai Waterhouse called on Monty to work with some very high-profile Thoroughbreds.
 Monty made several trips to Australia and England to work with these top racehorses to further enhance their racing potential through force-free training.
 This effort culminated in November 2013, when Gai Waterhouse made history by becoming the first female Australian trainer to win the Melbourne Cup, Australia’s most prestigious horse race.

 Also in 2013, and continuing to this day, war veterans and their families visit Flag Is Up Farms to experience the healing power of horses.
-Monty’s three-day Horse Sense and Healing clinics are free to veterans and have helped individuals toward returning to a normal life after 35 years or more of struggling with symptoms of Post Traumatic Stress.
-The horses have done their work with incredible efficiency, and the outcome has been so significant that Monty is writing a book on the topic.
+Monty’s three-day Horse Sense and Healing clinics are free to veterans and first responders, helping individuals return to a normal life after 35 years or more of struggling with symptoms of Post Traumatic Stress.
+The horses have done their work with incredible efficiency and the outcome has been so significant that Monty is writing a book on the topic.

-In 2014, Monty launched an additional program centered on the significance of horses in human endeavors.
+Monty launched an additional program centered on the significance of horses in human endeavors.
 In conjunction with Dr. Sue Cain of the Corporate Learning Institute, Monty led round pen sessions about the powerful relationship of trust and communication between humans and horses, followed by special time with Monty and Pat in their home.
-These retreats and workshops based on Monty’s principles continue to be offered to corporations at Flag Is Farms to help organizations turn their work performance around.

-In 2014, several major corporations have visited Monty and Pat at Flag Is Up Farms throughout the year to experience the concept of Join-Up and enjoyed the results of this exposure back in their corporate headquarters.
+Major corporations have visited Monty and Pat at Flag Is Up Farms throughout the years to experience the concept of Join-Up and enjoyed the results of this exposure back in their corporate headquarters.

 Today, Monty remains steadfast to his goal; “to leave the world a better place than I found it, for horses and for people, too.”